Why involve children and young people?

 Increased confidence, self- respect, competence and an improved sense of responsibility have all been reported by young people who contribute in school.
 Schools also report increased motivation and engagement with learning.

-A few of the things that show the value of pupil voice in our school are listed below, but stay tuned to the school Twitter and Facebook pages for the very latest updates hot off the press!!
+A few of the things that show the value of pupil voice in our school are listed below.

 At the beginning of the year, each class voted for their school councillor.
 The elected school councillors meet weekly with Mrs Anderson to plan events to improve school

 Student Council is a group of children from Bourne Abbey from Year 1 to Year 6 who meet regularly to discuss our school and ways to make it a happier and better place to learn.